 Unfortunately, complications from her diabetes, as well as a recurrence of her tethered spinal cord caused Kate to retire based upon disability from her job.
 She is now completing a memoir regarding her experiences in track and field and her evolution as a young female athlete, as well as how her lifelong medical disabilities both strengthened and challenged her along the way.
 The book will focus on the thirty years between her first and second tethered cord, and will outline the lessons Kate has learned from life, love athletics, living with a diseased body, practicing criminal defense and advocating for a more equitable and just society.

 Kate will share how both her struggles as well as her success have shaped the person she has become.
 She hopes that by doing so, the book will empower young men and especially young women, with or without physical disabilities, to strive towards their goals and to view life’s obstacles as opportunities for self-growth, not as barriers.

 To contact the author regarding her manuscript, entitled: “From National Champion to Physically Disabled Activist: My Lifelong Struggles with a Diseased Body, and the Lessons it Has Taught Me Along the Way,” feel free to use the Contact page on the website, or email Kate at firstname.lastname@example.org.

-In addition to her blog, Kate also co-hosts and produces a podcast with Nicole Marchesseault, entitled: “Hammer Time with Nikki and Kate: A Disabled Lawyer and a Personal Trainer Walk into a Podcast.”
-You can find their website here, or can follow them on Tumblr, Twitter, YouTube, Google+ or Facebook.
+In addition to her blog, Kate also hosts and produces a podcast entitled: “Hear Me Roar” – with Kate Itacy.
+You can find the podcast’s website here, or can follow them on Tumblr, Twitter, YouTube, Google+ or Facebook.
 Their podcast is also available to stream on iTunes and Google Play.